ory/sdk/clients/client/go/docs/OnboardingPortalOrganization.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAppleMapperUrl

+`func (o *OnboardingPortalOrganization) GetAppleMapperUrl() string`

+GetAppleMapperUrl returns the AppleMapperUrl field if non-nil, zero value otherwise.

+### GetAppleMapperUrlOk

+`func (o *OnboardingPortalOrganization) GetAppleMapperUrlOk() (*string, bool)`

+GetAppleMapperUrlOk returns a tuple with the AppleMapperUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAppleMapperUrl

+`func (o *OnboardingPortalOrganization) SetAppleMapperUrl(v string)`

+SetAppleMapperUrl sets AppleMapperUrl field to given value.

+### HasAppleMapperUrl

+`func (o *OnboardingPortalOrganization) HasAppleMapperUrl() bool`

+HasAppleMapperUrl returns a boolean if a field has been set.

+### GetAuth0MapperUrl

+`func (o *OnboardingPortalOrganization) GetAuth0MapperUrl() string`

+GetAuth0MapperUrl returns the Auth0MapperUrl field if non-nil, zero value otherwise.

+### GetAuth0MapperUrlOk

+`func (o *OnboardingPortalOrganization) GetAuth0MapperUrlOk() (*string, bool)`

+GetAuth0MapperUrlOk returns a tuple with the Auth0MapperUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuth0MapperUrl

+`func (o *OnboardingPortalOrganization) SetAuth0MapperUrl(v string)`

+SetAuth0MapperUrl sets Auth0MapperUrl field to given value.

+### HasAuth0MapperUrl

+`func (o *OnboardingPortalOrganization) HasAuth0MapperUrl() bool`

+HasAuth0MapperUrl returns a boolean if a field has been set.

 ### GetBaseUrl

 `func (o *OnboardingPortalOrganization) GetBaseUrl() string`